Mike Ford Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.

-- The White Sox's 4.57 team ERA ranks 23rd across all MLB pitching staffs.
+- The White Sox's 4.55 team ERA ranks 23rd among all league pitching staffs.

-- The White Sox surrender the second-most home runs in baseball (97 total, 1.4 per game).
+- White Sox pitchers combine to surrender 98 total home runs at a clip of 1.4 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.